arcus/education_modules/docs.md

 Should be one of `standard`, `wrapper`, or `exercise` (see [which module template to use](#which-module-template-to-use)).

-### `module_template_version`
+### `docs_version`

 ```
-module_template_version: 3.0.0
+docs_version: 1.0.0
 ```

-This value will already be filled in for you when you open the template file.
+This value refers to this document, docs.md, and it's how we keep track of what our module writing guidelines were when a module was last updated.

-When you're ready to submit your module for QA, it should have a template version number that is up to date with the current module template (`template_standard.md`, `template_wrapper.md`, or `template_exercise.md`) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing submitting it for QA.
+When you're ready to submit your module for QA, it should have a docs version number that is up to date with the **major** version of this document (@version, note that it's fine if there have been minor updates or revisions to docs.md, you only need to worry about the major version) -- if not, the module should be brought in line with any changes that have occurred to docs.md before continuing to submit it for QA.

+If you wrote a module using a previous version of docs.md, look for a [checklist issue template](#updating-this-document) help you bring your module up to date.

 ### `language`